 Despite this law and the requirement that anyone handling medical information undergoes HIPAA training, there isn’t one set compliance course created by the U.S. government.
-The curriculum may vary across states and organizations, and it’s up the organization in most instances to develop and disseminate said training.
+The curriculum may vary across states and organizations, and it’s up to the organization in most instances to develop and disseminate said HIPAA training.

 Types of HIPAA Training